glic3rinu/passlib/docs/lib/passlib.hash.dlitz_pbkdf2_sha1.rst

 In order to generate the checksum, the password is first encoded into UTF-8 if it's unicode.
 Then, the entire configuration string (all of the hash except the checksum, ie :samp:`$p5k2${rounds}${salt}`) is used as the PBKDF2 salt.
-PBKDF2 is called using the encoded password, the full salt, the specified number of rounds, and using HMAC-SHA1 as it's psuedorandom function.
+PBKDF2 is called using the encoded password, the full salt, the specified number of rounds, and using HMAC-SHA1 as its pseudorandom function.
 24 bytes of derived key are requested, and the resulting key is encoded and used as the checksum portion of the hash.